jbryants/BooksApp/README.md

 There are also ratings provided by Goodreads website accessed via their API.
 Finally, users will be able to query for book details and book reviews programmatically via the website’s API.

-A video demo of the project:-
+A video demo of the project -> https://youtu.be/XNGYUxqZtT0